-- 1. Donnelly College grants credit for courses transferred from regionally accredited institutions. - 2.
-Donnelly College does not accept credits for courses from non-accredited institutions.
+- Donnelly College grants credit for courses transferred from regionally accredited institutions. - Donnelly College does not accept credits for courses from non-accredited institutions.
 However, if the institution is in the accreditation process, the College is willing to re-evaluate a transcript if the student provides information on the institution's regional accreditation status and the year-specific syllabus for each course to be evaluated. - Donnelly College will only evaluate international transcripts that have been evaluated by either World Education Service, Inc. (WES) or Educational Credential (ECE).
-The evaluated transcript must come directly to the College, via the US Postal Service, from one of these agencies. - 4.
-Only official transcripts are evaluated.
-Student grade reports or unofficial copies of the records are not acceptable. - 5.
-Only courses awarded a 2.0 (C) grade or higher are accepted. - 6.
-All transfer credit is reviewed on a case-by-case basis by the records office. - 7.
-Faculty shall be consulted when transfer course content varies substantially from the College's established course description.
+The evaluated transcript must come

-- 8. The College refrains from the transcription of credits from other institutions or providers that it will not apply to a Donnelly College program. - 9.
-Acceptance of credit is not guaranteed until an evaluation has been conducted. - 10.
-Students with non-traditional adult learner program experience or experiential learning may utilize the Credit by Examination process or the credit for prior learning process to attempt to earn credit.
+- directly to the College, via the US Postal Service, from one of these agencies. - Only official transcripts are evaluated.
+Student grade reports or unofficial copies of the records are not acceptable. - Only courses awarded a 2.0 (C) grade or higher are accepted. - 6.
+All transfer credit is reviewed on a case-by-case basis by the records office. - Faculty shall be consulted when transfer course content varies substantially from the College's established course description. - 8.
+The College refrains from the transcription of credits from other institutions or providers that it will not apply to a Donnelly College program. - Acceptance of credit is not guaranteed until an evaluation has been conducted. - Accommodations may be made for students affected by closures of non-regionally accredited schools.
+These accommodations may include waiving of official transcript policy and transferability of credit.